 Germany loses two of its men in the crash of a helicopter near Gao

-(B2) A German Tiger helicopter serving as part of MINUSMA crashed in Gao this Wednesday (July 26), around 14:30 p.m., about 70 km northeast of Gao, in northern Mali.
-Both pilots did not survive confirmed this evening the mMinister of Defense Ursula von der Leyen, during an improvised press conference at the headquarters of the ministry.
+(B2) A German Tiger helicopter serving as part of MINUSMA crashed in Gao this Wednesday (July 26), around 14:30 p.m. about 70 km northeast of Gao, in northern Mali.
+Both pilots did not survive confirmed this evening the mDefense Minister Ursula von der Leyen, during an impromptu press conference at the ministry's headquarters.

-The dead crew
+The deceased crew

 A sudden accident

 The origin of the crash is not known, explained the Deputy Inspector General of the Armed Forces, Vice-Admiral Joachim Rühle.
 What we do know is that the accident was sudden.
-The helicopter suddenly nosed over. " No emergency calls were made by the crew.
-The alert was given by the helicopter which accompanied him. « The helicopter burst into flames and [completely] burned.
+The helicopter suddenly nosedived. “ No emergency calls were made by the crew. » The alert was given by the helicopter which accompanied him. « The helicopter burst into flames and [completely] burned.
 The cause of the accident is still completely open.
 Evidence of external action is not available at this time. »

 A technical breakdown?